geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 Sounds like a good progress.

 **Nimlgen** [00:10:38]
-So yeah, and for...
+So yeah, and for..
 For [the viz](https://github.com/tinygrad/tinygrad/pull/8211), I mean, it's like almost ready from the perspective of the profiler refactor.
 The only thing to solve is from the viz side.
-Like, I think we just want to support...
+Like, I think we just want to support..
 So currently, you cannot launch both profiler and viz equal one. so that's for me to fix and um actually yeah i mean that's uh quite tricky i think to fix so like we currently launch viz so using at exit function so i do the same for the profiler but
 And because of that, yeah, I mean, we need to somehow order them.
 Just, I don't know.
 I don't know if it's a good idea to access, like, my profiler stuff and devices from the ops.py.
-Or, like, access...
-Yeah, it's just...
+Or, like, access..
+Yeah, it's just..

 **Geohot** [00:11:46]
 Yeah, I think what we want to do is we want the profiler to be universal and not just for HCQ devices.